 Counting rows has been much on our minds lately.
-Both the Fan Jacket and Sandrine, the cardigans in the Spring Knit-Along, feature stretches of regular increasing and decreasing – “work the decrease round every six rows seven times”, that sort of thing.
+The patterns in our Spring Knit-Along feature stretches of regular increasing and decreasing – “work the decrease round every six rows seven times”, that sort of thing.
 Not counting rows at such times gives you weird sleeves.

 There’s many ways of keeping count – you can use a mechanical device like the barrel counters and the Kacha counter that we mentioned in this post, or you can make neat marks on paper.
 But both of these require you to count the row at the time that you knit it.
 (Hopeless confusion results otherwise.
 Ask us how we know).